paypal/paypalcheckout-android/README.md

         environment.kPYPLUrlScheme = "sampleapp";

         //if your app is native, use this method
         //invoking checkout, you need to have an ec-token to call this.
-Replace the generated Ec-TOken with the once given by PayPal.
+Replace the **Generated EcToken** with the one given by PayPal.
         PYPLCheckout.getInstance().startCheckoutWithECToken(this, **Generated EcToken**);

-        //once the checkout is completed checkoutDelegate will receive the returned Params in a has map
+        //once the checkout is completed checkoutDelegate will receive the returned Params in a hash map

 ```